SPECIALITY OPERATIONS IN HOSPITALITY - 2020/1

 Prerequisites / Co-requisites

-• Overview of speciality operations, which include two of the following: club operations, cruise line operations, contract catering operations, assisted living operations, etc.
+• Overview of speciality operations, including resort operations, cruise line operations, contract catering operations, spa operations and the health & wellness sector.

 • Demand and supply dynamics and key challenges and trends for strategic planning and management